-As in, e.g., the papers by Voigtländer and Voth (2012), Guiso, Sapienza, and Zingales (2016), Becker et al. (2016), we show that cultural traits - in our specific case, political attitudes - have deep origins that may trace back to the distant past, and be transmitted across generations.
+Our analysis speaks to several research agendas in economics and political science.
+First, we contribute to the literature cited above on the long-term persistence of cultural traits and attitudes.
+As in, e.g., the papers by Voigtländer and Voth (2012), Guiso, Sapienza, and Zingales (2016), Becker et al. (2016), we show that cultural traits - in our specific case, political attitudes - have deep origins that are correlated spatially with analogous traits in the past, and are transmitted across generations.

-The AfD's electoral successes show, however, that the historical persistence of political attitudes is not always visible, and may need to be "activated" by changes in the institutional setting or the political marketplace.
+Additionally, the AfD's electoral success shows that the historical persistence of political attitudes is not always visible, and may need to be "activated" by changes in the institutional setting or the political marketplace.
 This activation of historical memories has also been evidenced by two recent papers.
 In Fisman, Hamao, and Wang (2014), anti-Japanese hatred is selectively stoked by Chinese leaders for domestic policy purposes, with consequences on stock market prices.
-Fouka and Voth (2016) show how sales of German cars declined, as the debt crisis of 2010-2015 mounted, in Greek localities that witnessed massacres perpetrated by German forces in WWII.
+Fouka and Voth (2020) show how sales of German cars declined, as the debt crisis of 2010-2015 mounted, in Greek localities that witnessed massacres perpetrated by German forces in WWII.

 In these papers, incidental changes in the political background have economic consequences.
 Another literature has focused on the endogenous choice of politicians to selectively activate feelings in the electorate: Glaeser (2005) and, more recently, Guiso et al. (2018) discuss how the supply of political platforms, generated by politicians, interacts with voters' demand for policies such as hatred or populism.
-Enke (2018) studies the dynamics of supply and demand for moral values in voting in the context of the recent U.S. elections.
-Recent work by Ochsner and Roesel (2017) studies a context close to ours - the populist right-wing FPÖ party in Austria - showing that this party is successful in unearthing a resentment against Turkish immigrants that dates back to the Ottoman sieges of Vienna in the 16th and 17th century.
-While in Ochsner and Roesel (2017) memories of Turkish massacres are not present in the population any more and are strategically inculcated by politicians, in our setting we argue that right-wing leanings are present throughout, and emerge incidentally as a consequence of the change in political landscape.
+Enke (2019) studies the dynamics of supply and demand for moral values in voting in the context of the recent U.S. elections.
+Recent work by Ochsner and Roesel (2019) studies a context close to ours - the populist right-wing FPÖ party in Austria - showing that this party is successful in unearthing a resentment against Turkish immigrants that dates back to the Ottoman sieges of Vienna in the 16th and 17th century.
+While in Ochsner and Roesel (2019) memories of Turkish massacres are not present in the population any more and are strategically inculcated by politicians, in our setting we argue that right-wing leanings are present throughout, and emerge incidentally as a consequence of the change in political landscape.

-Second, our work is a contribution to understanding the determinants of (radical) right-wing voting.5 Economic insecurity, spurred by increasing globalization and the demise of traditional manufacturing, may explain part of this political shift.
-Increasing levels of immigrant population in (Western European) countries may also explain some part of the right's electoral successes.
-However, closer to the setting studied in our analysis, Steinmayr (2017) finds that the short-term effects of direct exposure to Syrian refugees are more favorable to parties supporting immigration, rather than to xenophobic movements.

-Finally, political scientists have tried to understand the emergence of far right parties, especially in a comparative dimension.
-Cultural, not just economic, factors have been proposed: for example, Inglehart and Norris (2016) argue that the recent rise of populism can best be understood as a reactionary response to a cultural change that is perceived as too fast and unsettling by some sectors of the population.
+Second, our work is a contribution to understanding the determinants of (radical) right-wing voting.5 Economic insecurity, spurred by increasing globalization and the demise of traditional manufacturing, may explain part of this political shift; so do increasing levels of immigrant population in (Western European) countries.6 Cultural factors are also discussed frequently: Inglehart and Norris (2016) argue that the recent rise of populism can best be understood as a reactionary response to a cultural change that is perceived as too fast and unsettling by some sectors of the population.
 To our knowledge, we are among the first to bring two new factors, and the interaction thereof, to the explanation of the electoral successes of right-wing parties.
 On the one hand, we shed light on the role of long-standing, deeply ingrained political beliefs - this is especially salient in Germany, a country that experienced a most destructive instance of fascism.7 On the other hand, we emphasize the importance of political structures in facilitating the expression of right-wing ideology.

 5For an (admittedly less than comprehensive) literature review, cf. footnote 1.
+The literature in comparative political